CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 Normally, ``use_restart_time`` is set to false on the initial run and then set to true on subsequent restart runs of the same case to allow time to advance thereafter.
-More information about the restart capability can be found here, :ref:restartfiles.
+More information about the restart capability can be found here, :ref:`restartfiles`.

 The time manager was updated in early 2021.
 The standalone model was modified, and some tests were done in a coupled framework after